 External research where we simply ask people from around the world what comes to their mind when they hear the mention of the place.
 Doing this before we start and then repeating it regularly through the years shows how the image and the brand of the place is developing externally.

 Media coverage where we monitor the coverage the place is getting in international media, if they are negative or positive and if they are reinforcing the brand or counteracting it.

 Internal usage where we measure how much companies and organizations within the place are using the elements created to reinforce the brand – and as an element to reinforce their own brand.

 A: Yes, we do.
-Both Julian Stubbs and Hjortur Smarason are popular speakers on the topics of place branding and destination marketing.
+Julian Stubbs is a popular speaker on the topics of place branding and destination marketing.
 Popular topics include:

 ‘Branding Stockholm – the Capital of Scandinavia‘ where Julian Stubbs talks about the building of ‘The capital of Scandinavia’ as a brand and the affect it has had.
 Read more about this in the book Wish You Were Here: The Branding of Stockholm and other Places.

 Customized talks.
 Let us know what the event and the audience is and we can customize our talk to match your audience perfectly.

 A: What does it matter to your opinion if a car is produced in Germany or in Sweden?
 Or if your shoes are from Italy or China?
 Places have built a reputation for certain products or reliabilities.
 Italy and French are famous for luxury goods and fashion.
 Scandinavia is famous for design and democracy, Switzerland for cuckoo clocks, Belgium for chocolate, Norway for salmon and Kashmir for wool.
 What reputation does your place have?

 Many brands choose names that sounds like they are from a different place because of the brand of that place.
 Technology companies try to sounds Japanese and fashion companies try to sound Italian.
 Having those connections gives the brand immediate trust and interest within its field.